carmenlup/Introspect2b/Documentation/ManualDeployResourcesInAzure.md

 	If you have not built the Docker image yet, you can do so by running the following command solution folder (Introspect2b) and build image from there

-	$\mathsf{\color{orange}Reason Explained:}$: We have external folders from project folders.
+	$\mathsf{\color{orange}Explenation!}$: We have external folders from project folders.
 I order to push to docker the external app context folder we need to buid the app from Introspect2b folder which is the solution folder

 ```
 docker build -f ClaimStatus/Dockerfile -t claimstatus:latest .